projectara/greybus-spec/source/bridged_phy.rst

 The Greybus I2C set timeout request contains a 16-bit value representing the timeout to be used by an I2C adapter, expressed in milliseconds.
-If the value supplied is 0, an I2C adapter-defined shall be used.
+If the value supplied is zero, an I2C adapter-defined value shall be used.

     =======  ==============  ======  ==========      ===========================
     Offset   Field           Size    Value           Description